 When to see a doctor

-If you're concerned about your daughter's development, make an appointment to talk with your family doctor or pediatrician.
+If you're concerned about your child's development, make an appointment to talk with your family doctor or pediatrician.
 Your doctor can help determine the cause and suggest appropriate action.

 Although triple X syndrome is genetic, it's usually not inherited — it's due to a random genetic error.

-Normally, people have 46 chromosomes in each cell, organized into 23 pairs, which includes two sex chromosomes.
+Normally, people have 46 chromosomes in each cell, organized into 23 pairs, including two sex chromosomes.
 One set of chromosomes is from the mother and the other set is from the father.
 These chromosomes contain genes, which carry instructions that determine everything from height to eye color.

 The pair of sex chromosomes — either XX or XY — determines a child's sex.
 A mother can give the child only an X chromosome, but a father can pass on an X or a Y chromosome: